LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 --------------------------------

 The first example shows a common Sidre usage pattern in which a view is created in a group and the data associated with the view is managed via the view.
-This case represents a one-to-one relationship between a view and buffer.
+This case represents a one-to-one relationship between a view and a buffer.

-We begin by creating a view "aview" in group "A" describing an integer array of length 10 and allocating the array, all in one method call.
+We begin by creating a view named "aview" in group "A" describing an integer array of length 10 and allocate it, all in one method call.
 This creates a buffer in the datastore which holds the array data.
 Then, we get a pointer to the start of the array from the view and initialize the array values.
 To give some insight into how Sidre works, we access and print various pieces of